Flroa/newfnbuilds/README.md

 We are currently working on a way to download without a cap.

 # Compatibility
-Since it its newer builds it doesnt have support for anything like: Momentum, Lawinserver or Lawinserver v2 you have to modify it to work on these builds
+Since it it's newer builds it doesn't have support for anything like: Momentum, Lawinserver or Lawinserver v2 you have to modify it to work on these builds

 # Downloads